jinxu9/ATACseq/README.md

-New ATACseq pipeline with pipyper
+New ATACseq pipeline based on pipyper.